Berms without Calibration

 \end{Cr}

-In the following section we shall refer to the condition of the Corollary~\ref{MntC} as the condition of perfect correlations of the forward rates.
-This is because $Z$ and$X_2$ are distributions of the same swap rate but observed at different times in the future.
+In the next sections we will refer to the condition of the Corollary~\ref{MntC} as the condition of perfect correlations of the forward rates.
+This is because $Z$ and $X_2$ are distributions of the same swap rate but observed at different times in the future.

-\ We performed a comparison of valuations based on Theorem~\ref{CSPTh} and Corollary~\ref{MntC} in real market conditions observed close of 30th June 2025 against the classical Hagan LGM.
-The volatility surface used for all three models is SABR surface calibrated to the observed market.
-The valuation based on Theorem~\ref{CSPTh} is performed using Simpson rule based double integration, the maximum in Corollary~\ref{MntC} is evaluated by the moment matching techniques as outlined in~\cite{SZ}.
-Figure 1 shows the difference of each of three valuations with the market consensus for a range of available strikes between ATM-200bps and ATM+600bps for a payer callable swap which starts in 2 years and can be exercised annually into either 2 or 1 year swap.
-This is the product equivalent to a Canary swaption 2Y1Y2Y described in this section.
-The doted lines are plus/minus one standard deviations of the market quotes.